What’s holding you back from living the life you want? We’ve all experienced negative thinking; it happens all the time.

 Stinking thinking becomes like a sea we live in.
 We’re like fish, not knowing water exists around them until they’re caught.
 Stinking thoughts lead us to indulge in soft addictions, defend the behavior, and deny any problem with our actions.
 Stinking thinking becomes a sort of soft addiction in itself—a habitual thought pattern that we return to repeatedly for diminishing returns.

 Soft addictions function as a filter of our experience, screening out useful input.
-As we enmesh ourselves in shopping, gossiping, and day dreaming routines, we fail to feel the pain that could guide us toward the right action.
+As we enmesh ourselves in shopping, gossiping, and daydreaming routines, we fail to feel the pain that could guide us toward the right action.
 Without feeling our pain, we more easily deny that anything is wrong.

 The vicious cycle, of course, is that we engage in soft addictions precisely because we don’t want to feel pain.
-Without the ability to see our lives clearly and feel the pain completely, we can convince ourselves that our soft addictions are harmless or event that they are good for us.
+Without the ability to see our lives clearly and feel the pain completely, we can convince ourselves that our soft addictions are harmless or even that they are good for us.

 That’s when we deny with comments like: What problem?
 What pain?
 What do you mean this is a problem?
 I can’t see it as a problem.

-Handing out tokens, laughing at ourselves and even reading humorous books and watching movies where we can identify stinking thinking (Bridget Jones’ Diary, Austin Powers and Monty Python’s Holy Grail are a few that come to mind), can help us realize how irrational our rationalization is!
+Handing out tokens, laughing at ourselves, and even reading humorous books and watching movies where we can identify stinking thinking (Bridget Jones’ Diary, Austin Powers, and Monty Python’s Holy Grail are a few that come to mind), can help us realize how irrational our rationalization is!